blueapple825/brainfuck_plus/README.md

 `]` - End of loop, move to the start of the loop (Not implemented)

-`*` - Change the pointer to the value currently pointed by the pointer (Not implemented)
+`*` - Change the pointer to the value currently pointed by the pointer

 `{name}[code]` - Declare subroutine (Not implemented)